 - EMDR Group Interventions

 - Post-Traumatic Growth and Resilience

-Broader aspects will also include findings from an empirical study carried out in Iraq using the Blind 2 Therapist Protocol.
+Broader aspects also included findings from an empirical study carried out in Iraq using the Blind 2 Therapist Protocol.

 The B2T protocol as it’s known in the research community, was developed several years ago now by our UK colleague David Blore, specifically to work with tough coal miners who would never acknowledge, at least early in the EMDR process, to any Negative Cognition involving weakness of lack of control.